jarrenprocopio/Amazon-Price-Tracker-Framework/README.md

 ## How It Works
 1. **Product Tracker Setup**: The framework allows users to create tracker instances for specific Amazon product URLs.
-2. **Web Scraping**: The framework utilizes `requests` and `BeautifulSoup` to scrape the product's current price and title from the Amazon webpage.
+2. **Web Scraping**: The framework utilizes `aiohttp` and `BeautifulSoup` to scrape the product's current price and title from the Amazon webpage.
 3. **Price Retrieval**: The extracted price is processed and returned for further use, such as notifications or logging.
 4. **Scalable Design**: The refactored class structure supports tracking multiple products simultaneously and offers easier integration with external systems.